dotnet/designs/proposed/runtime-binding.md

 This behavior is oriented on selecting a known compatible installed product version.

-**User Impact:** When a user runs an application on a machine that does not have `x.y` installed, but has a later minor version of `x`, then the app will transparently run on that version.
-The user does not need to configure their applications to use that later minor version.
+**User Impact:** When a user runs an application on a machine that does not have `x.y` installed, but has a later minor version of `x`, then the app will transparently run on that later minor version.

 Let's look at an example.